 Our visit happened during the summer, so we were able to watch a Brewers game, at Miller Park.
 The stadium is awesome, and is a great place to catch nine innings.

 Beyond that, though, the Brewers do a nice job with the extra stuff.
 In case you or the little ones get bored, there are a couple of play areas in the park, for them to blow off some steam.
 One of them even has a mini version of the famous Bernie Brewer slide.
 On Sundays (when we went), you can play catch in the outfield of the Field of Dreams-esque Helfaer Field, located beside Miller Park, before then game.
+This is a really popular fun thing to do in Milwaukee with kids.
 Then after the game, children can unleash their inner Christian Yelich, and run the bases on Miller Park’s field!

-History is also featured prominently.
+When it comes to things to do in the Milwaukee Brewers’ stadium with kids, history features prominently.
 There’s a Walk of Fame and a Wall of Honor commemorating legendary Brewers figures.
-For you Bud Selig fans, he’s a featured attraction at Miller Park, complete with a statue, retired number, and a section dedicated to him called the Bud Selig Experience.
+For you Bud Selig fans, he’s a main attraction at Miller Park, complete with a statue, retired number, and a section dedicated to him called the Bud Selig Experience.

 I’m more of a Hank Aaron fan myself.